 Revealing The Most Common Mistakes Made By Startups

 Launching a startup?
 Discover key strategies to avoid common pitfalls for startups, and set your business on the path to success with our essential tips.

 You may think that keeping a look out is all you need to avoid any major pitfalls, but the truth of the matter is that mistakes happen to everyone, even startups.

-Even the most successful entrepreneurs around make mistakes: like Contently co-founder Shane Snow, who tried to do all the work himself until he realized his business could only succeed if he hired people whose skills complimented his own; or Moz co-founder Rand Fishkin, whose earlier consultancy firm lost over $500,000 when he hired only “yes men” who didn’t offer opposing viewpoints.
+Even the most successful entrepreneurs around make mistakes.
+Take, for example, Contently co-founder Shane Snow, who tried to do all the work himself until he realized his business could only succeed if he hired people whose skills complemented his own; or Moz co-founder Rand Fishkin, whose earlier consultancy firm lost over $500,000 when he hired only “yes men” who didn’t offer opposing viewpoints.

-Below are 4 of the most common mistakes startups make, and tips on how to learn from them.
+Below are 4 of the most common mistakes startups make and tips on how to learn from them.

 Not Having A Solid Business Plan

 If you don’t devise a plan for your business, you’re going to get lost.
 You’re also going to waste a lot of valuable time.
 It would be like driving from New York to California without a map.
 A plan is necessary to help grow your startup.
 Specifically, you will need financial projections, descriptions of your products and services and how they help people, a comprehensive marketing analysis, and a complete overview of your organizational structure.

 If you launch a startup without a plan, you still have the chance to fix your mistake.
 All you need to do is sit down and come up with a plan.
 You can do this with either a consultant or a colleague who can craft one.